 Each year over 200 people with disabilities from all around the mid-west spend a week Camp Daniel, having an experience that many describe as the best week of their year.
-We invite YOU this summer to participate in the excitement of (competitive) recreation, engaging entertainment and building lifelong friends in a inclusive environment.
+We invite YOU this summer to participate in the excitement of competitive recreation, engaging entertainment, and building lifelong friends in an inclusive environment.

-At Camp Daniel, we take pride in offering fun activities that everyone can participate in.
-That includes themed meals at every lunch and dinner, and 2 breakfasts!
-Each unique theme is celebrated with music, costumes, contests, sing alongs, and characters.
+At Camp Daniel, we take pride in offering fun activities that everyone can participate in, no matter their ability, and our theme meals are a perfect embodiment of that!
+Through our theme meals we celebrate different cultures and invite our campers into immersive experiences of creativity, imagination, and entertainment.
+Each unique theme is celebrated with food, music, costumes, contests, sing alongs, and characters.

-Check out Camp Daniel’s Pinterest boards for lots of ideas!Camp Daniel's Boards
+Check out Camp Daniel’s Pinterest boards costume ideas!Camp Daniel's Boards

 Chapel & Small Groups

-Twice daily everyone meets as a group to learn about God.
+At Camp Daniel we believe that God made you, God loves you, and God has a plan for your life.
+We work this into all areas of camp in something we like to call ‘The All-Day Sermon.’
+With this practice we work to notice God in each and every part of camp, from the rec field to in the cabin.
+In addition, twice daily everyone meets in groups to learn more about God.
 Chapel service; where campers participate in worship and a listen to a message.
 Small group; where campers meet with their cabin and discuss what they have been learning and how to apply it to their lives.
 By week’s end, each camper understands that God made them, loves them and has a plan for their lives.

-We have specific events geared towards women.
 High Tea is a fun and relaxing environment for women to gather together to sip tea, eat cookies and enjoy quality time with fellow campers and counselors.
-Camp also offer a spa day that includes: facials, hand massages, and getting your nails, hair and makeup done for the formalwear dinner.

 A Day At Camp